BLUE JAY (Cyanocitta cristata) – (See images below)

-DESCRIPTION: The Blue Jay has lavender-blue top parts and a prominent blue head crest (or crown) that will be raised depending on the bird’s mood. the face and under parts are white.
+DESCRIPTION: The Blue Jay has lavender-blue top parts and a prominent blue head crest (or crown) that will be raised depending on the bird’s mood.
+The face and under parts are white.
 The wings have fine black bars and one white bar.
-The long tail has several bars.
-There is a think black collar and a small black forehead patch at the base of the bill.
-The eyes are black.
-The bill and legs are black.
+The long tail has several fine black bars and is edged in white.
+There is a thick black collar and a small black forehead patch at the base of the bill.
+The eyes are black, as well as the bill, legs and feet.
 Sexes are almost identical except for the slightly larger size in the male.
 This bird is about 12 inches (30 cm) long.

 VOICE: https://www.xeno-canto.org/species/Cyanocitta-cristata – The blue jay has a variety of calls rather than songs, and can imitate other sounds.